IGNOU Projects

 It is desirable to include information in the proposal regarding the data analysis and interpretation techniques you propose to use.

-Bibliography ten (in APA format)
+Bibliography (in APA format)

 Bibliographies must follow the APA style.
 These can be alphabetized.